ThinkBigAnalytics/scalding-workshop/Workshop.md

 ### Further Exploration

-Try this additional "mini-exercise" to explore what Scalding and Cascading are doing.
+Try these additional "mini-exercises" to explore what Scalding and Cascading are doing.

+#### Improve the Tokenization

+Look at the output and you'll notice that the tokenization is rather poor.
+How can you improve the value defined in `tokenizerRegex`?
+Can you pass in the regular expression as an argument to the program?

 #### Project the 'num Field